SUSE/scf/ucp/README.md

 ## Start up the HCF vagrant box (#1) ##

-You need a running HCF vagrant box with all images being compiled already:
+You need a running HCF vagrant box with all images already compiled:

 ```bash
 cd hcf